aiidateam/aiida-core/docs/source/restapi/index.rst

     :bool: It can be either true or false (lower case).

 The following table reports what is the value type and the supported resources associated to each key.
+.. note:: In the following *id* is a synonym for *pk* (often used in other sections of the documentation).

 +----------------+----------+----------------------------------------------------------+
 |key             |value type|resources                                                 |